SainsburyWellcomeCentre/looming_spots/README.md

 This repo contains code to replicate the preprocessing and data analysis appearing in:

-Lenzi et al. (2022) Threat history controls escape behaviour in mice
+Lenzi et al. (2022) Threat history controls flexible escape behaviour in mice